ghuertaramos/ENMOD/readme.md

 ## Getting Started

 The scripts are intended to work as a single pipeline.
-Future versions will include compability with user provides databases.
+Future versions will include compability with user provided databases.

+Generating ENMs is no easy task, it demands a lot of knowledge on species biology, niche theory and niche modeling methodology.
+So, carefuly evaluate every step of the pipeline and  tweak the scripts to suit your own needs.
+Current final ENMs are suitable at best for exploratory analysis

+Please be aware this is work in progress.
+Thus scripts may be prone to bugs and errors.

+Current version was designed as a final project for the course ["Introduction to bioinformatics and reproducible research  for genetic analyses"](https://github.com/AliciaMstt/BioinfInvRepro2017-II) by Alicia Yanes Mastretta and Azalea García

- A tutorial on the use of ENMOD is available at `tutorial.md`
+ A tutorial on the use of ENMOD is available at [tutorial.md]()

 ![ ](https://github.com/ghuertaramos/ENMOD/blob/master/mdneflow.png  "Workflow")